icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 <!---  Tabs end here -->
 ### File and Data Validation Rules

-Sequencing data of both `BAM` and `FASTQ` type files is accepted, with the exception of interleaved FASTQ files.
+Sequencing data of both `BAM` and `FASTQ` type files are accepted, with the exception of interleaved FASTQ files.
 Metadata payloads like the example above must follow these data validations:

 1. Compression of FASTQ files is **required**; both _gzip_ (suffix .fq.gz or .fastq.gz) or _bz2_ (suffix .fq.bz2 or .fastq.bz2) are supported.
 1. For both FASTQ and BAM submission, all files in the `files` section must be unique in the payload.
 1. All `read_groups` in the payload and BAM header must belong to a single sample.
 1. `platform_units` must be unique with a one-to-one relationship with `submitter_read_group_id`.
 1. The total number of `read_group` objects must match the number specified in `read_group_count`.
-1. For paired end sequencing, both `file_r1` and `file_r2` are required, otherwise, only `file_r1` is required (`file_r2` must not be populated).
+1. For paired-end sequencing, both `file_r1` and `file_r2` are required.
+For single-end sequencing, only `file_r1` is required (`file_r2` must not be populated).
 1. For paired-end sequencing, `file_r1` and `file_r2` must not be the same file.
 1. For FASTQ submission, no file can appear more than once in `file_r1` or `file_r2` across read group objects.